 With a mix of wooded trails, peaceful meadows, and a gorgeous shoreline, Staunton River State Park promises something for the whole family, making it the ideal location for your next RV adventure.
 Located in the heart of southern Virginia, on the banks of Buggs Island Lake, this park grants access to 48,000 acres of fishing, boating, and waterskiing fun.
-The reservoir, also known as the John H. Kerr Reservoir, is the convergence of the Dan and Staunton rivers, so the variety of fish is abundant.
+The reservoir, also known as the John H. Kerr Reservoir, is the convergence of the Staunton and Dan rivers, so the variety of fish is abundant.

 After a morning of fishing on the lake, share a picnic lunch in a tranquil meadow or take a hike on one of Staunton River State Park’s nine multi-use trails, and don’t forget the camera because you’re likely to see some white-tail deer, coyotes, frogs, toads, and mudpuppies.
 If you have your own horse, Staunton River State Park offers horseback riding trails, and even an equestrian campground, complete with horse stalls.

 There’s something to entice everyone to Staunton River State Park.
 With an Olympic-size swimming pool as well as a wading pool, you’ll be able to cool off nicely even in the hottest part of the summer.
 Then, try a round of disc golf in the natural surroundings of the pine forest before heading back to the trailer for a meal with the family.
 Whether in-season or in the cool fall months that follow, Staunton River State Park is just the place for your junior astronomer.
-The park has been designated an International Dark Sky Park, perfect for stargazing.
+The park is an International Dark Sky Park, making it perfect for stargazing.
 With something to interest everyone in the family, Staunton River State Park is your destination for fun, so pack up the motor home and head to Virginia.

 Staunton River State Park, 25 miles from the North Carolina border, is 3.5 hours from northern Virginia and Virginia Beach, two hours from Richmond and Roanoke, and only eight miles east of South Boston area.
 US-360 and VA-344 and US-501 are the main driving routes into the town of Scottsburg, Virginia, which is only eight miles from the park.
 The park offers ample parking for RVs, horse trailers, extra vehicles, and boats.
 Even large RVs will have no trouble negotiating the roads in the park, but sites are limited to rigs of 50 feet or less.